TIMELINE-Fortis Healthcare bidding war: The story so far

 * Afterward upward revision, equity value stands at 60.61 billion rupees April 12 here - Unsolicited binding offer From Hero Enterprise Investment Office and the Burman Family Office

-* Unsolicited non-binding offer to invest 12.50 billion rupees via preferential allotment route April 13 here - Malaysia's IHH Healthcare Berhad tops Manipal's bid
+* Unsolicited binding offer to invest 12.50 billion rupees via preferential allotment route April 13 here - Malaysia's IHH Healthcare Berhad tops Manipal's bid

 * Unsolicited non-binding expression of interest for 160 rupees per share April 17 here - China's Fosun International's unit Fosun Health Holdings submits offer